AleCava01/Data-Science/Pages/cafe-in-Milan.md

 $$

-By setting the level of significance $\alpha = 0.05$, under $H_0$, the above equation will tell us that at 95% probability, T will stay between the quantiles:
+By setting the level of significance $\alpha = 0.05$, under $H_0$, the above equation will tell us that, with a probability of 95%, T will stand between the quantiles:

 ``` r
 alpha = 0.05